cchitsiang/awesome-stars/topics.md

 ## ai

+- [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
+Combining adaptive memory, smart features, and a v
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram